-Despite the rapid growth in voluntary certification programs, little evidence exists on the characteristics of farmers who adopt organic or other standards-based farming practices, whether and to what extent farmers consistently comply with the guidelines and rules associated with voluntary certification programs, and the effects of transitioning away from conventional production methods on social and economic outcomes (Oya, et al., 2017).
+Despite the rapid growth in voluntary certification programs, little evidence exists on the characteristics of farmers who adopt organic or other standardsbased farming practices, whether and to what extent farmers consistently comply with the guidelines and rules associated with voluntary certification programs, and the effects of transitioning away from conventional production methods on social, socio-economic, and environmental outcomes (Oya, et al., 2017).
 Most of the current literature is based on studies with small sample sizes.
 These small sample sizes prevent policy makers and implementers from guiding their programming and policies based on knowledge with a high external validity.
 Even if studies show credible evidence on the characteristics of farmers adopting standards-based farming practices and their effects, they often do not use mixed-methods.
 The use of mixed-methods research could enable implementing agencies and policy makers to learn why farmers do or do not adopt standards-based farming practices and comply with the guidelines and rules set by voluntary certification programs, and why adopting these standards may or may not have positive effects on various outcome measures.

-This study contributes to the literature by relying on a larger statistically representative sample to document 1) the characteristics of farmers who adopt organic or other standards-based farming practices like BCI and 2) whether and to what extent farmers consistently comply with the guidelines and rules associated with voluntary certification programs.
+The social impact assessment contributes to the literature by relying on a larger statistically representative sample to document 1) the characteristics of farmers who adopt organic or other standards-based farming practices like BCI and 2) whether and to what extent farmers consistently comply with the guidelines and rules associated with voluntary certification programs.
 The statistically representative sample enabled AIR and Outline India to draw conclusions about the characteristics of organic cotton farmers, cotton farmers licensed by BCI, and conventional cotton farmers across a wide range of outcome measures and other observable characteristics.
-In addition, we compared the socioeconomic characteristics of 1) organic and conventional cotton farmers and 2) farmers licensed by BCI and conventional cotton farmers.
+In addition, we compared the socio-economic characteristics of 1) organic and conventional cotton farmers and 2) farmers licensed by BCI and conventional cotton farmers.
 We also designed and implemented supplementary qualitative research to provide a deeper understanding of key concepts and the experiences and perceptions of different kinds of cotton farmers in Madhya Pradesh, India.
+By triangulating the gualitative results with the findings from the representative sample, the mixedmethods approach enabled AIR and Outline India to also draw conclusions on why farmers do or do not adopt standards-based farming practices and why farmers do or do not comply with the rules and guidelines set by voluntary certification programs.
+In addition, Thinkstep India used a modelling approach to estimate the environmental impacts of organic cotton farming, cotton farming based on the BCI principles, and conventional cotton farming on various environmental indicators.
+Importantly, however, the results are specific to Khargone district in Madhyra Pradesh, India.
+It may not be possible to extrapolate the result beyond this setting.

-3 This study focuses on voluntary certification standards and not on legal certification programs because both organic cotton farmers and farmers licensed by BCI are certified under voluntary certification programs.
+4 This study focuses on voluntary certification standards and not on legal certification programs because both organic cotton farmers and farmers certified by BCI are licensed under voluntary certification programs.